-Clemens, a Democrat, was the representative for Virginia's 10th congressional district from 1859 to 1861.
+Clemens was the representative for Virginia’s 10th congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Mar 1852 to Mar 1861, Clemens missed 613 of 1,096 roll call votes, which is 55.9%.
 This is much worse than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|